 I’m scrolling through posts on Facebook, and I find something funny to post a comment below.

 I jot down to the comment section, and while I stare at my keyboard like an idiot – I realize I forgot what I was about to write.
 The predictive text does wonders when you’ve got a problem like that.

-It shouldn’t be too difficult for you to figure out how to activate this feature on your smartphones.
+It shouldn’t be too difficult to figure out how to activate this smartphone feature.
 It’s as simple as turning on a few options inside your mobile device’s settings!

 In this piece, we will take a look at the inner workings of predictive text as well as discuss how to take advantage of the feature.